 Hairstyle trends change just as much as fashion trends do, if not more.
 They’re constantly being influenced by the catwalk, as models are judged not only on the designer clothes they’re wearing but also on their hair and makeup.

-Despite the fact that it isn’t even spring yet, the Spring/Summer hairstyle trends for 2013 have already been announced.
+Despite the fact that it isn’t even spring yet, the Spring/Summer hairstyle trends have already been announced.
 If you like to keep your finger on the pulse of fashion then, make sure you work some of the following styles into your future looks:

 The centre parting has come back into fashion.
 After years of side partings being the go-to style for a lot of ladies, centre partings can now be worn in a multitude of styles for an on-trend appearance.
 Consider creating soft waves with a curling iron or wearing your hair in a low ponytail to mimic the equestrian-style trends seen on the catwalk as of late.